Yamaha Disklavier, MIDI, ESEQ, and Floppy Disk Tools

 Once your USB is inserted, you’ll see the My Songs (5) option appear in the ENSPIRE controller app.
 (This image is copied from the ENSPIRE Controller Operation Manual created by Yamaha, which is available from them.)
 Just open up the “Album” (which is the folder you created for all of your files on your USB stick), and select a song!
 It’ll play the piano parts, and the audio will accompany it.

-Disklavier Floppy Disk Backups, ESEQ and MIDI Formats
+Disklavier Floppy Disks, ESEQ, and MIDI Formats

 This post is intended to help you read from, write to, or replace Yamaha Disklavier floppy disks.